GreengageDB/greengage/README.md

 doing the actual work as a series of small, self-contained commits.
 This makes the reviewer's job much easier and increases the timeliness of feedback.

-When it comes to C and C++ parts of Greenplum, we try to follow [PostgreSQL Coding Conventions](https://www.postgresql.org/docs/devel/source.html).
+When it comes to C and C++ parts of Greengage, we try to follow [PostgreSQL Coding Conventions](https://www.postgresql.org/docs/devel/source.html).
 In addition to that we require that:
    * All Python code passes [Pylint](https://www.pylint.org/)